Ethinyl estradiol/norgestimate (By mouth)

 Ethinyl Estradiol (ETH-i-nil es-tra-DYE-ol), Norgestimate (nor-JES-ti-mate)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to ethinyl estradiol or norgestimate, or if you are pregnant or have unusual vaginal bleeding.
-Do not use it if you have liver disease, migraine headaches, breast cancer, or problems with blood clots.
+Do not use it if you had an allergic reaction to ethinyl estradiol or norgestimate, or if you are pregnant or have unusual vaginal bleeding that has not been checked by your doctor.
+Do not use it if you have liver disease, breast cancer, or problems with blood clots.
 Do not use it if you have high blood pressure, certain heart problems, or diabetes with kidney, eye, nerve, or blood vessel damage.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.